flatironinstitute/finufft/docs/install.rst

 .. note::

-   GCC versions on linux.
-Rather than using the default GCC which may be as old as 4.8 or 5.4 on current linux systems, we **strongly** recommend you compile with a recent GCC version such as GCC 7.3 (which we used benchmarks in our SISC paper), or GCC 9+.
+   GCC versions on linux:  Rather than using the default GCC which may be as old as 4.8 or 5.4 on current linux distros, we **strongly** recommend you compile with a more recent GCC version, at least GCC 7.3 (which we used benchmarks in our SISC paper), or GCC 9+.
 We do not recommend GCC versions prior to 7.
 We also **do not recommend GCC8** since its auto vectorization has worsened, and its kernel evaluation rate